Vacancies

 Volunteer Now are recruiting:

 Volunteer Now is a dynamic, person-centred organisation (IIP Gold recipient) offering hybrid and flexible working, health and pension benefits.
-We're seeking a Youth Engagement Co-ordinator responsible for promoting and developing youth volunteering, recognition, youth social action and supporting volunteer involving organisations as they involve young people as volunteers.
+We're seeking an Assistant Youth Worker to join our Heroes+ team as they make a real difference to the lives of young people who have been excluded from mainstream education and/or who have additional support needs.

-Hours of Employment: Full-time 35 hours per week (reasonable hours outside of this are required to fulfil the obligations associated with the post).
+Hours of Employment: Part-time 25 hours per week (reasonable hours outside of this are required to fulfil the obligations associated with the post).

-Applicants will have a relevant qualification (degree level) or three years’ experience in supporting young people within the last 5 years.
+Applicants will have a relevant qualification minimum of OCN level 2 in youth work or two years’ experience in supporting young people within the last 5 years.

 To apply, please download: